Caribbean Gold: Production

 The film was based on a 1926 novel by Ellery Clark, Carib Gold.

 In January 1951 the film rights were bought by Pine Thomas Productions, who had a deal to make films for Paramount.
 Mark Stevens was to star and Edward Ludwig to direct.
 However, by March, Stevens was out and the film was to star John Payne, who had made a number of movies for Pine Thomas.
 Curtis Kenyon and Morton Grant were to write the script.

 In June 1951 John Payne signed a contract with Pine Thomas Productions to make two films a year for three years.
 The first of them were to be The Green Grass of Nevada and Caribbean Gold.
 In July Arlene Dahl was announced as Payne's co star; it would be the first under a deal for her to make two films a year for Pine Thomas over three years.

-Filming was to begin October 1951 but Paramout had a backlog of unreleased films and asked Pine Thomas to push the shooting date back to January.
+Filming was to begin October 1951 but Paramount had a backlog of unreleased films and asked Pine Thomas to push the shooting date back to January.

 "It's strictly entertainment", Payne said of the film, adding that Hardwicke and Sullivan were "two of the finest actors in the business."

 Dahl signed a nine-picture contract with Pine-Thomas.